 Farmers Markets in the Poconos

 Bring a basket and prepare to browse colorful stalls stocked with fresh fruits and vegetables during a farmers market Poconos day.
-The charming small towns in the area host events like the Hawley Farmer's Market in Hawley's Bingham Park, the Monroe Farmers Market in Courthouse Square in Stroudsburg, and the Milford Farmers Market on Broad Street in Milford.
-The Wayne County Farmers Market in Honesdale is celebrating its 50th anniversary this year!
+The charming small towns in the area host events like the Hawley Farmer's Market in Hawley's Bingham Park, the Monroe Farmers Market in Courthouse Square in Stroudsburg, and the Milford Farmers Market at Key Food in Milford.
+The Wayne County Farmers Market in Honesdale has been running for over 50 years, while the new Brodheadsville Farmers Market brings fresh goods to Zion United Lutheran Church select Saturdays!
 Typically open once a week during the warmer months, these markets feature a wide variety of local vendors selling produce, eggs, meat, dairy, baked goods, coffee, and much more.
 Keep an eye out for seasonal markets in Downtown Lehighton Borough Park and at The Cooperage Project in Honesdale as well.

-Two Creek Farm in Lakewood specializes in pasture-raised cattle, sheep, pigs, chickens, and turkeys and offers camping and treehouse adventures on their 500 acres, with farm-to-campsite food delivery.
-Stop by Hanna’s Farm Market in Pocono Lake to find a great selection of locally-sourced food and treats, perfect to take back to your campsite, cabin, or vacation rental to cook or eat.
+Two Creek Farm in Lakewood specializes in signature organic rainbow eggs and pasture-raised cattle, sheep, pigs, chickens, and turkeys.
+They also offer camping and treehouse adventures on their 500 acres, with farm-to-campsite food delivery.

 Unique Pocono Farm Tours